Feeding the Footer II: The ‘Subordinated’ Menu

 A footer is an area for more off-beat references.
 They are more offside insofar as our readers expect to get access to what they came for — directly after a page is loaded, directly on top of it.
 At the bottom — where they first have to scroll — they are looking for minor aspects.
 That’s the logic of subordination.
-For the sake of reader-friendliness, the footer menu should also follow it.
+For the sake of reader-friendliness, the footer is a good place for a secondary subordinated menu should:

 [ en | de ]